Constraining uber gravity with recent observations and studying the $H_0$ problem: Results

 \section{Results}

-We perform the über gravity in the context of ü$\Lambda$CDM and üCDM models to understand the nature of the current Universe acceleration and help us to interpret the origin of the $H_0$ tension.
+We use the über gravity in the context of ü$\Lambda$CDM and üCDM models to understand the nature of the current Universe acceleration and help us to interpret the origin of the $H_0$ tension.
+Due to the consistency between the results obtained by using $H_0$ Gaussian priors from Planck and SH0ES, hereafter we centered our discussion in the case of $H_0$ with priors coming from low-redshift (see Table \ref{tab:bestfits}).
 In Figs. \ref{fig:contours} and \ref{fig:contours1} we present the 2D parameter likelihood contours at $68\%$ (1$\sigma$) and $99.7\%$ (3$\sigma$) confidence level (CL) respectively for both models.
 Moreover Table \ref{tab:bestfits} shows the mean values of the parameters and their uncertainties at 1$\sigma$.

 Additionally to this, we statistically compare these results with $\Lambda$CDM model, applying the corrected Akaike information criterion (AICc) \cite{Akaike:1974} and the Bayesian information criterion (BIC) \cite{schwarz1978}.
 Both criteria penalize according to the size of the data sample ($N$) and the number of degrees of freedom ($k$) defined as ${\rm AICc}=\chi^2_{\rm min}+2k+2(k^2+k)/(N-k-1)$ and ${\rm BIC}=\chi^2_{\rm min}+k\log(N)$, respectively, where $\chi^2_{\rm min}$ is the minimum of $\chi^2$.
 Therefore, a model with a lower value of AICc (BIC) is preferred by the data.